Hit the Slopes in the Glens Falls Area: The Best Places for Downhill Skiing & Snowboarding

 Discover Oak Mountain and all it has to offer this winter.
 Not only is it a friendly mountain for skiers and snowboarders of all skill levels, but Oak Mountain also has a great Ski & Snowboard School for beginners.

-There are 22 trails, one quad chairlift, two T-bar lifts, snow tubing lanes, and miles of snowshoeing trails too.
+There are 22 trails, one quad chairlift, two T-bar lifts, snow tubing lanes, and snowshoeing trails.
 Best of all, it's conveniently located in the Southern Adirondacks, one of the region's hotspots for winter sports.

 Willard is a small mountain in Greenwich that is packed with family fun.
-Located just a short drive from Saratoga Springs, this ski site offers everything you need for your outdoor adventure.
+Located just a short drive from Glens Falls, this ski site offers everything you need for your outdoor adventure.